isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

    must be specified.

--  ``code`` - the server requires either an option name or an option code to identify an option.
-This parameter may be left unspecified if the ``name`` parameter is specified.
-However, this also requires that the particular option has a definition (either as a standard option or an administrator-created definition for the option using an 'option-def' structure), as the option definition associates an option with a particular name.
+-  ``code`` - the server requires either an option name or an option code to identify an option; this parameter may be left unspecified if the ``name`` parameter is specified.
+However, this also requires that the particular option have a definition (either as a standard option or an administrator-created definition for the option using an ``option-def`` structure), as the option definition associates an option with a particular name.
 It is possible to configure an option for which there is no definition (unspecified option format).
    Configuration of such options requires the use of the option code.

--  ``space`` - if the option space is unspecified it will default to 'dhcp6', which is an option space holding standard DHCPv6 options.
+-  ``space`` - if the option space is unspecified it defaults to ``dhcp6``, which is an option space holding standard DHCPv6 options.

 -  ``data`` - if the option data is unspecified it defaults to an empty value.
 The empty value is mostly used for the options which have no